Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QVBarModelMapper-c.rst

 The model mapper ensures that all the bar sets in the bar series have equal sizes.
 Therefore, adding or removing a value from a bar set causes the same change to be made in all the bar sets in the bar series.

-For more information, see `BarModelMapper Example <https://doc.qt.io/qt-6/qtcharts-barmodelmapper-example.html>`_.
+For more information, see `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_.

 .. seealso:: :sip:ref:`~PyQt6.QtCharts.QHBarModelMapper`.